hanishkvc/prgs-docs-spreadsheetkvc/README.md

 The program allows the csv file to be encrypted while saving it using a special write command (pw).
 And inturn there is a matching pl command to load such encrypted files.

+It uses the python cryptography library for the actual low level security algorithms.
+In turn it can either use the standardised recipe layer provided by the cryptography library OR use its own internal recipe layer (this is the default) for doing the actual encryption and decryption of the encryption protected files.

+[DevelNote: Even thou both the internal and cryptography library's recipe layers use similar concepts, the bitstreams are not compatible between them, so dont intermix them between saving and loading, as it will fail].

-It uses the python cryptography library to do the actual encryption and decryption logic and inturn uses its standardised recipe layer for the actual encrypt and decrypt logic, for now.
-So also saves the encrypted data in the base64 encoded format.
-This also keeps the logic for working with normal and encrypted files almost the same wrt load and save operations.
+It uses authenticated encrytion mechanism so that any tampering of the encrypted content can be identified.
+The encrypted data is stored in the base64 url safe encoding format.

+[DevelNote: This also keeps the logic for working with normal and encrypted files almost the same wrt load and save operations.]

 THere are two passwords that the program uses wrt each file